By: Sharna Goldseker, Executive Director at 21/64

 From your work across multiple generations in philanthropic organizations, what are you seeing as key learning needs?

-Much of the work we’ve been doing at 21/64 for the past twelve years coincides with research that shows each generation brings a unique set of values, skills, and experiences to the philanthropic table.
+Much of the work we’ve been doing at 21/64 since we were established in 2002, coincides with research that shows each generation brings a unique set of values, skills, and experiences to the philanthropic table.
 The first key learning need is around values clarification, which we believe leads not only to better working relationships among funders but also to more effective philanthropy.
 Beginning to uncover one’s own values and learn what values motivate others is critical to bridging the generational divide.
 Often, funders from one generation hear that someone from another generation wants to fund something, which on the face of it seems very different from their funding interests.

 With the help of a tool such as the Motivational Values Cards, board members often discover that their underlying values are more aligned than they first appear.
 This happened recently with a family foundation client of ours where a Traditionalist grandmother (born between 1925-1945) wanted to fund arts institutions and scholarships to individuals to access education while her Baby Boomer children (born between 1946-1964) wanted to support local sustainability organizations and mental health clinics.
 They reflected on their values and appreciated that each generation was motivated to create “opportunities” for people and build a better and “just” society, even though the way they implemented their values looked different.
 By learning about the values each held, the conversations they had about potential grantees deepened, illuminating which organizations shared their core values and which did not.
 While board members eventually brought forward grants in different program areas, they also worked together to articulate a values statement and later a vision statement, in other words, a common bottom line about what they agreed they wanted to achieve through their philanthropic investments.
 Again, this brought enhanced communication, understanding, and alignment to the family and more potential effectiveness to their grantmaking.